garrandall/popular-music-data/tracks/i-ll-wait-for-you-frankie-avalon.md

   ranking_list: Billboard Hot 100
   start_date: '1959-02-09'
 ---
-Ooh, I'll wait for you
+Oh I'll wait for you

 Oh, I know we both are young
 And must wait till school is through
-Ooh, I'll wait for you
+Oh I'll wait for you
-(Ooh, I'll wait for you)
+(Oh I'll wait for you)

 Oh, I tell my impatient heart
 There is nothing I can do
-Ooh, I'll wait for you
+Oh I'll wait for you
-(Ooh)
+(Oh

 There's one day I dream of
 The day I can bring